Shipprojects/rdbus/README.md

     ]
 }
 ```
 The NMEA specific part is `"checksum"`, `"talker_id"` and `"sentences"`.
 Also note that `"protocol": "nmea"`.
-In the case of NMEA, you will only have one device connected to a serial port.
+In case of NMEA, you will only have one device connected to a serial port.

 | Field name    | Description                                                                                 |
 |---------------|---------------------------------------------------------------------------------------------|